This page gives an overview of ongoing and planned projects designed to improve the public value of UK statistics:

 - UK Crime and justice statistics – We published our view of the Public value of crime and justice statistics across the UK in April 2017 based on work summarised in our outline approach.
 We will convene roundtables with producer organisations in the summer of 2017 to explore how collaboration across the different UK administrations and data sharing between organisations can further increase the value of these statistics.
-We are also planning a more detailed exploration of UK statistics on justice in 2017/18; we intend to publish an outline of our approach shortly and report findings by the end of the year.
+A further meeting will take place in November 2017 and we will report findings after that.
+We are now speaking to stakeholders as part of a more detailed exploration of UK statistics on justice and intend to report our findings by the end of April 2018.

 - The Coherence and Accessibility of Official Statistics on Income and Earnings – This area of work aims to generate enhancements in the public value of official statistics on income and earnings; a report from February 2015 highlighted the issues and gave recommendations for ONS, DWP and HMRC to address.
 An update against the recommendations from January 2016 was followed by an exchange of correspondence with John Pullinger in June and July 2016 and April 2017.
 While there have been some notable improvements, there remain some important issues to address, including around producing a timely measure of income from self-employment.

 - Statistics and City Regions – we proposed and co-hosted a roundtable event in March 2016 and a note on the outcomes of this has been published.
 Building on this, there was an ONS/ Centre for Cities public policy forum on ‘Data for Devolution’ in October 2016 and we are now monitoring data improvements as they come on stream.

 We will keep the programme of systemic reviews under regular review.
 If you have any comments or suggestions, please contact Kerstin Hinds Tel: 01329 447700